goloroden/learning-lisp/README.md

 ### Executing multiple expressions

-If you actually need to execute multiple expressions use `progn`:
+If you actually need to provide multiple expressions where only a single one is allowed use `progn`:

 ```lisp
 (progn (princ "Hello ") (princ "world!"))